eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 # Step By Step Subscription Notification

-Whenever an aggregated object is created or modified, it is evaluated against all registered subscriptions to find out whether it meets any subscription requirements.
-If it fulfils a subscription requirement then notification is sent to the subscriber as specified in that subscription.
-For further explanation, consider the following example:

 Suppose a subscription is created (as shown below) by a user and then that is stored in the subscription database.
 More detail about subscription and its fields can be found [here](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/subscription-API.md) and [here](https://github.com/eiffel-community/eiffel-intelligence-frontend/blob/master/wiki/markdown/Add-Subscription.md).